OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ## 3) Objective function

-Tuning often determines whether a project succeeds or fails.

-- Minimizing only tracking error can lead to aggressive control and saturation.
+- Optimizing for tracking error alone can result in aggressive control or saturation.
-- Minimizing only overshoot can make the system unnecessarily slow.
+- Reducing overshoot alone could make the system too sluggish.

-Therefore, the objective function combines multiple terms, such as:
+So, the objective function is a combination of various terms, such as:

 - **Tracking error**: IAE / ISE
 - **Overshoot penalty**